 3.16 The landscape around Embleton Parish is highly valued.
-The eastern most part of the Parish is within the Northumberland Coast Area of Outstanding Natural Beauty (the boundary of which can be seen on the Policies Maps, for information).
+The eastern most part of the Parish is within the Northumberland Coast Area of Outstanding Natural Beauty (AONB).
 In addition, and contiguous with the same boundary, is the Northumberland Heritage Coast.
 Inland, within the rest of the Plan Area, there are no statutory landscape designations.
 However, the Conservation Area for Embleton village and its setting are important considerations in the local landscape.